millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 nav_order: 5
 classes: width
 ---
 # Buddhist Foundations
 Welcome!
 This page introduces Buddhist philosophy and ethics in a non-dogmatic, beginner-friendly way, especially for people in recovery.

+> “Craving is the root of suffering.
+If you remove craving, you remove suffering.”
+> — The Buddha

 ## On This Page
 - [Buddhist Foundations](#buddhist-foundations)